Showing posts with label Lake Tahoe. Show all posts

 Views are great at the base of Cave Rock, but people that are looking for more adventure have the option of climbing to the top to access even more magical views.
 There's an out-and-back trail to the top, with some spots that will allow you to step to the side for people to pass.

 My 6-year-old climbed to the top with little help.
-Also, my two-year-old got pretty far for his age.
+Also, my two-year-old got pretty far.
 Had I not intervened, I have no doubt he would've made it to the top.

 This fun and unique spot is more than worth the effort to get to and is enjoyable year-round.